|

 Draft, normal, under 28" propellers: 5' 3/4"

-Per other references, plans and books:
+Per other references, drawings and books:

 5' - 3", 5' - 6" 1945